tldr-pages/tldr/pages/common/go-test.md

 `go test -v`

-- [v]erbosely test the packages in the current directory and all subdirectories:
+- Test the packages in the current directory and all subdirectories:

 `go test -v ./...`

-- [v]erbosely test the package in the current directory and run all benchmarks:
+- Test the package in the current directory and run all benchmarks:

 `go test -v -bench .`

-- [v]erbosely test the package in the current directory and run all benchmarks for 50 seconds:
+- Test the package in the current directory and run all benchmarks for 50 seconds:

 `go test -v -bench . -benchtime 50s`